Plan the ultimate FIFA World Cup 2026™ experience in Toronto

 UP Express airport train

-The UP Express takes you from Toronto Pearson International Airport (YYZ) to downtown Union Station in 28 minutes.
-At Union Station, you can connect to the TTC or GO Transit.
-UP Express trains run every fifteen minutes, providing a quick option into the downtown core.
+The Union Pearson (UP) Express takes you from Toronto Pearson International Airport (YYZ) to downtown Union Station in 28 minutes.
+Union Station is a major transportation hub that connects UP Express, TTC and GO Transit.
+UP Express trains run every fifteen minutes, providing a quick option into the city centre.

 Cycling and walking